openconfig/featureprofiles/feature/experimental/gribi/ate_tests/backup_nhg_action/README.md

 *   Setup#2

-    *   Make sure DUT port-2 and port-3 are up.
+    *   Make sure DUT port-2, port-3 and port-4 are up.
+    *   Make sure there is a static route in the default VRF for `InnerDstIP_1`, pointing to ATE port-4.
     *   Connect a gRIBI client to DUT with session parameters `{persistence=PRESERVE Redundancy=SINGLE_PRIMARY}`
     *   gRIBI Flush the DUT.